-For the three and six months ended December 31, 2023, the Company highlights include:
+For the three and six nine months ended December 31, 2023 March 31, 2024, the Company highlights include:

-- Paramount closed a \$15 million financing with Sprott through the issuance of a Debenture.
-The proceeds of the Debenture will be used to fund the continued permitting of the proposed Grassy Mountain Gold Mine and general corporate purposes.
-It was also used to repay the Company's outstanding debt. - The State of Oregon issued a Notice to Proceed with the permitting and preparation of draft permits. - The State of Oregon's Technical Review Team determined that Paramount's Consolidated Permit Application for the Grassy Mountain Project is complete. - Completed an updated technical report summary ("TRS") for the Sleeper Gold Property under Item 1300 of Regulation S-K.
+- The BLM filed the Notice of Intent in the Federal Registry, initiating the preparation of an Environmental Impact Statement in compliance with the National Environmental Policy Act process for the proposed Grassy Mountain Gold mine. - Paramount closed a \$15 million financing with Sprott through the issuance of a Debenture.
+The proceeds of the Debenture will be used to fund the continued permitting of proposed Grassy Mountain Gold Mine and general corporate purposes.
+It was also used to repay the Company's outstanding debt. - The State of Oregon issued a Notice to Proceed with the permitting and preparation of draft permits. - The State of Oregon's Technical Review Team determined that Paramount's Consolidated Permit Application for the Grassy Mountain Project is complete.

+- Completed an updated technical report summary ("TRS") for the Sleeper Gold Property under Item 1300 of Regulation S-K.